IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 The `Start(int timeOut = 120, int watchDogTimeOut = 180)` method starts the listener to receive record change notifications.
 The `watchDogTimeOut` parameter specifies the amount of time in seconds for the watch dog system.

-After calling the `Stop()` method, notifications are not longer delivered.
+After calling the `Stop()` method, record table change notifications are not longer delivered.
 Database objects created by SqlTableDependency will be deleted.

 It is a good practice - when possible - wrap SqlTableDependency within a using statement or alternatively in a try catch block: when the application will stop, this is enough to remove the SqlTableDependency infrastructure (Trigger, Service Broker service, the queue, Contract, Messages type and Stored Procedure) automatically.

 However, when the application exits abruptly – that is by not calling the `Stop()` and/or `Dispose()` method - we need a way to cleaning up the SqlTableDependency infrastructure.
 The `Start()` method takes an optional parameter `watchDogTimeOut`.
 If there are no listeners waiting for notifications, the SqlTableDependency infrastructure will be removed after this period of time.
 The default value of `watchDogTimeOut` is 180 seconds.

-**Notice:** There is a common scenario that could trigger the watchdog: _debugging_.
+**Notice:** There is a common scenario that could trigger the watchdog: debugging.
 During development, you often spend several minutes inside the debugger before you move on to the next step.
 Please make sure to increase `watchDogTimeOut` when you debug an application, otherwise you will experience an unexpected destruction of database objects in the middle of your debugging activity.

 #### Under The Hood
-SqlTableDependency's record change audit, provides the low-level implementation to receive database notifications creating SQL Server triggers, queues and service broker that immediately notifies your application when a record table change happens.
+SqlTableDependency's record change audit, provides the low-level implementation to receive database record table change notifications creating SQL Server triggers, queues and service broker that immediately notifies your application when a record table change happens.

 Assuming we want to monitor the \[dbo.Customer\] table content, we create a SqlTableDependency object specifying the Customer table and the following database objects will be generated:
 * Message types